BeakerTools/scrypto-toolkit/test-engine/README.md

 env_args!(dec!(5)), // Arguments to instantiate the package );
 ```
-The `env_args!` macro is the macro of this package to pass arguments with environment references to calls (see more in
+The `env_args!` macro is the macro used by this package to pass arguments with environment references to calls (see more in
 next section).
 Note that the first component that has been instantiated is used as the default current component.
 We can
 only call methods on the current component.
 We can set another component as current component by calling the
 `set_current_component` method: